 Other items to be considered are:

 - Gelatinised paper, which can either be prepared by ourselves or bought.
-The only one still available today is Dragon Gravure from Cape Fear Press (see suppliers).
+The two options still available today are Phoenix and Dragon Gravure from Cape Fear Press (see suppliers).

 - A yellow safelight free of UV radiation.